 Other control approaches.

-A variety of other control options are sometimes used to control pocket gophers and voles in alfalfa.
+A variety of other control options are sometimes used to control pocket gophers in alfalfa.
 They are briefly discussed in the following paragraphs.

 Biocontrol.
-This approach relies on natural predation to control gopher and vole populations.
-From a management perspective, this typically involves the use of owl boxes to encourage owl predation of gophers and voles over alfalfa fields.
-Unfortunately, no replicated scientific study has ever been able to show that owls substantially reduce gopher or vole populations in a field.
-Owls do eat a large number of rodents per year, but do so over a wide enough area that they are not able to reduce gopher or vole populations to low enough levels to constitute effective control.
+This approach relies on natural predation to control gopher populations.
+From a management perspective, this typically involves the use of owl boxes to encourage owl predation of gophers over alfalfa fields.
+Unfortunately, no replicated scientific study has ever been able to show that owls substantially reduce gopher populations in a field.
+Owls do eat a large number of gophers per year, but do so over a wide enough area that they are not able to reduce gopher populations to low enough levels to constitute effective control.

 Cultural practices.
 Habitat modification is an example of a cultural practice.
-This approach involves altering rodent habitat to reduce its desirability for that site.
+This approach involves altering a gopher's habitat to reduce its desirability for the area.
 This can be a good approach for reducing gopher populations in many other commodities, but unfortunately is not as practical in alfalfa given the gopher's strong affinity for this crop.
-Likewise, cover removal can be very effective at controlling vole populations but is not practical in alfalfa.

 Cultivation is a more practical example of a cultural practice in alfalfa.
-If you have an alfalfa field that you are going to replant, deep ripping will eliminate many of the gopher and vole burrow systems and will kill some gophers and voles in the process.
-Destroying the burrow systems helps slow down potential reinvasion into fields, and when combined with an aggressive gopher and vole control program post-cultivation, can provide a "clean slate" for a newly planted alfalfa field.
+If you have an alfalfa field that you are going to replant, deep ripping will eliminate much of the gopher's burrow system and will kill some gophers in the process as well.
+Destroying the burrow system helps slow down potential reinvasion into fields, and when combined with an aggressive gopher control program post-cultivation, can provide a "clean slate" for a newly planted alfalfa field.

 Flood irrigation.
-Where still feasible, flood irrigation can help control pocket gopher and vole populations.
-When a field is flooded, the gophers and voles must come to the surface or drown.
-When at the surface, they can be picked off by a number of predators; growers and their dogs can also actively seek out gophers and voles at this time to further reduce populations of these damaging pests.
+Where still feasible, flood irrigation can help control pocket gopher populations.
+When a field is flooded, the gophers must come to the surface or drown.
+When at the surface, they can be picked off by a number of predators; growers and their dogs can also actively seek out gophers at this time to further reduce populations of this damaging pest.

 Gas explosive device.
-This is an instrument that injects a mixture of propane and oxygen into the burrow system and then ignites this mixture thereby potentially killing the burrowing rodent through a concussive force.
-This approach has the added benefit of destroying the burrow systems which should slow down reinvasion rates by burrowing rodents.
+This is an instrument that injects a mixture of propane and oxygen into the burrow system and then ignites this mixture thereby potentially killing the gopher through a concussive force.
+This approach has the added benefit of destroying the gopher's burrow system which could theoretically slow down reinvasion rates by gophers.
 However, initial studies have not shown it to be overly effective for many burrowing rodent species.
 Additionally, there are potential hazards associated with this device including damage to buried pipes and cables, injury to the user, and the potential to catch things on fire.
 Additionally, these devices are quite loud; as such, they are not practical for use in or around residential areas.
-That being said, this device does kill some gophers and voles and may be useful in some specialized settings, particularly where destruction of burrow systems for gophers is required.
+That being said, this device does kill some gophers and may be useful in some specialized settings, particularly where destruction of burrow systems is required.

 Repellents.
-No scientific data has been reported to show that chemical repellents effectively keep gophers or voles from inhabiting fields.
-Frightening gophers and voles with sound or vibrations also does not appear effective.
+No scientific data has been reported to show that chemical repellents effectively keep gophers from inhabiting fields.
+Frightening gophers with sound or vibrations also does not appear effective.